VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/physical.md

 ### Your Audio Sucks

 There's a huge range of audio systems.
-You might not be able to have speakers at all and have to use headphones, maybe you have an awesome setup running [Dolby Atmos](https://en.wikipedia.org/wiki/Dolby_Atmos) like [Deadmau5's](https://www.magneticmag.com/2016/05/deadmau5-shows-off-the-completion-of-his-new-home-studio-finally/) where the room and speakers have been engineered he can virtually drop an instrument on the sound stage wherever he wants.
+You might not be able to have speakers at all and have to use headphones, maybe you have an awesome setup running [Dolby Atmos](https://en.wikipedia.org/wiki/Dolby_Atmos) like [Deadmau5's](https://www.magneticmag.com/2016/05/deadmau5-shows-off-the-completion-of-his-new-home-studio-finally/) where the room and speakers have been engineered so he can virtually drop an instrument on the sound stage wherever he wants.

 But nothing like that is even needed in order to make things suck less.